Maddy Buck

 I balanced out the heavy days by making collage and ink picture book zines, kids activity books (Mad(dy) Libs, A Coloring Buck, The Book of Anger, and an activity designed for the Minneapolis Institute of Art), and drawing creatures on my walls in the evenings.

 At first, I focused on emotions and autobiographical comics.
-Eventually, I incorporated this new art practice with my law background to explain timely legal issues.
+Eventually, I incorporated this new art practice with my law background to explain and comment on timely legal issues.

 Art and Law Developing Together